pingcap/docs/scale-tidb-using-tiup.md

 ## Scale in a TiFlash cluster

-Assume that you want to remove a TiFlash node from the `10.0.1.4` host.
-Take the following steps.
+This section exemplifies how to remove a TiFlash node from the `10.0.1.4` host.

 ### 1. Adjust the number of replicas of the tables according to the number of remaining TiFlash nodes